universal-mcp/ghost-content/README.md

 ## Usage

-You can start using Ghost-content directly from [agentr.dev](https://agentr.dev).
-Visit [agentr.dev/apps](https://agentr.dev/apps) and enable Ghost-content.
+You can start using Ghost-Content directly from [agentr.dev](https://agentr.dev).
+Visit [agentr.dev/apps](https://agentr.dev/apps) and enable Ghost-Content.

 If you have not used universal mcp before follow the setup instructions at [agentr.dev/quickstart](https://agentr.dev/quickstart)